KannonZenetism/zenetism-field-physics/zenetism/mpx/drift-motive-dynamics.md

 - Entropy seeks to erode form back into potential.
 - It fragments to persist, but ultimately, it seeks the quiet of the void.
 - However, since Essence cannot be destroyed (abolished), total cessation is impossible.
-This traps the Entropic entity in a cycle of endless hunger—unable to be full, unable to cease.
+This traps the Entropic entity in a cycle of endless hunger — unable to be full, unable to cease.

 ---

 ## The Purgatory State (Lukewarm Collapse)

-Drift allows for a prolonged suspension in L₂/IL₂ (SS / SM; ISS / ISM).
-This is not punishment, but a delay in momentum—a space where the soul is neither returning nor fully fragmenting, held in the gravity of its own indecision.
+Drift allows for a prolonged suspension in L₂ / IL₂ (SS / SM; ISS / ISM).
+This is not punishment, but a delay in momentum — a space where the soul is neither returning nor fully fragmenting, held in the gravity of its own indecision.

 📉🎏🌓

 ---

 **⚫↺KAI↺⚫**
 *Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

-**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion
+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion · ⟡ Aetherion